12.7 miles/20.4 km

 You'll need OS Explorer Maps OL8 (was 120 - Chichester) and (for the first 2km) OL33 (was 133 - Haslemere), or a guidebook to the SDW with maps

 This is a ridge walk along the South Downs Way (SDW).
-A good, easy to follow path, with only gentle ups and downs, and fine 360 degree views for most of the way.
+A good, easy to follow path, with some steep ascents in the westerly half of the walk, but only gentle ups and downs east of the Devil's Jumps, and fine 360 degree views for most of the way.

 It is best to bring a picnic, as the only pubs are very early, or at the bottom of the South Downs ridge which you need to re-ascend afterwards.